Gut Health: A Key to Weight Loss?

 Nurturing a balanced microbiome with diverse gut bacteria should be a key part of any holistic weight control plan.
 Reducing your intake of highly processed foods, artificial sweeteners, refined carbohydrates, and excessive alcohol consumption can help you avoid microbiota imbalances.
 But, while gut health is an important factor in weight control, it should be considered to be part of a larger picture that includes managing your diet, exercise routine and lifestyle habits that support healthy living.

-Recent studies suggest that an obese individual’s microbiome makeup their obesity ecosystem that can increase energy harvest by being more efficient at converting food into energy.
+Recent studies suggest that an obese individual’s microbiome helps define their obesity ecosystem that can increase energy harvest by being more efficient at converting food into energy.
 More specifically, this happens in obese individuals due to higher ratio of Firmicutes to Bacteroidetes bacteria that produce more short-chain fatty acids.
 It is these SCFAs that can deliver additional calories for the host, which can directly contribute to additional weight gain.

 Since each individual’s vast community of microorganisms include an assortment of bacteria, the role of additional energy harvest by the gut microbiome as a major cause of obesity needs additional study.
 It is not exactly clear whether changes cause the additional weight gain or is it indeed the consequence of multiple behaviors like food intake, routine exercise, quality sleep, or even factors like a person’s ease of access to energy-dense, high-calorie foods.